I started thinking seriously about this subject a few days ago.

 If you want to be even more specific, go for wax for coarse hairs.
 There are even waxing kits for men + women.

 If you want a bit of help, just so you know what you should be looking for, check out this post on the best waxing kits.

 One more thing,

 Always test the temperature of the wax.
 You don’t want it to burn your skin.

-Obviously, you apply the strip in the direction in which the hair is growing and pull with a swift in the opposite direction.
+You apply the strip in the direction in which the hair is growing and pull with a swift in the opposite direction.

 4. Always apply a moisturizer

 The chest and back areas require a bit of attention because otherwise you might suddenly suffer from a breakout.

 After all the hairs are removed, remove the residues using oil (baby oil or any other type of oil).

 Apply a rich moisturizer to comfort the irritated skin.